 - main routes (that don’t meet criteria above) through towns and villages with populations of more than 750

-This ensures that the roads used by the majority of the travelling public are treated, and accounts for around 28 per cent of the overall road network.
+The aim of this criteria is to treat the roads used by the majority of the travelling public this amounts to around 28% of the overall Dorset Council road network.

 During prolonged periods where temperature remain at or below freezing community link routes – serving smaller villages and hamlets – will be treated as resources allow.